StephenGriffies/StephenGriffies.github.io/_pages/aspirations.md

 Salary is commensurate with experience and comes with the standard benefits of a French employee (e.g., generous health care, unemployment insurance, and nine weeks paid vacation).
-The position is renewable annually (based on progress) with funding for two to three years.
+The position is renewable annually (based on progress) for two years.

 **Postdoc Application Requirements**